Proudly Serving Veterans

 SSRIs (Selective Serotonin Reuptake Inhibitors), SNRIs (Serotonin-Norepinephrine Reuptake Inhibitors), and many other psychiatric medications don’t always work, even though they are often the first treatment a doctor will prescribe to someone suffering from depression.

 Even if the antidepressants do work, they often only work at first and not for long.
 There are plenty of people who have been on and off depression medications for years with absolutely no sign of improvement.
 In cases like this, Treatment-Resistant Depression must be addressed with other treatments.
 Apart from Cognitive Behavioral Therapy and other forms of talk therapy, alternative methods must be considered for people with stubborn Major Depressive Disorder.

 Electroconvulsive therapy has been around for a long time and has been rightfully referred to as both intense and invasive.
 Its side effects, like sluggishness and catatonia, have been known to last for days and strongly affect the life of the patient.
 Perhaps the worst side effect of electroconvulsive therapy is a high rate of memory loss.

 TMS does have a risk of seizures for people with a history of them and should be approached with caution in these cases.
-However, these risks are fairly rare and the most common symptoms are more mild, such as headaches, tingling of the face muscles, sudden small spasms in the facial muscles, lightheadedness, and possible discomfort at the site of where the coils were placed.
+However, these risks are fairly rare and the most common symptoms are milder, such as headaches, tingling of the facial muscles, sudden small spasms in the facial muscles, lightheadedness, and possible discomfort at the site of where the coils were placed.